conoro/yunmai-data-extract/README.md

 node index.js
 ```
 * Note the phone does not have to be connected to your PC when you are running that code
 * It will currently generate an Excel-compatible CSV file and a LevelDB database for you.
-(More coming)
 * You don't have to run it every day, just whenever you want a data dump from the Yunmai
+* If you choose to save to Google Sheets then the first time you run it, you'll have to follow the authorisation flow presented.
+It's self-explanatory and you won't have to do it again.

 * If the code/token ever expires (you'll see errors when you run index.js) then you can easily get new ones by re-running: